workitoutsilas/DDoS-Attack-Detection-WebApp/README.md

 ## DDoS ATTACK DETECTION USING ML IN AN IoT ENVIRONMENT

-This project implements a web application to classify traffic flows into DDoS and normal traffic patterns.
+This project implements a lightweight model integrated into a web application to classify traffic flows into DDoS and normal traffic patterns.
-Network administrators can upload traffic capture files (.csv) for predictions.
-The application leverages a machine learning model (Random Forest)  to make predictions, and display the results.
+Here the intended users, network administrators can upload a traffic  file (.csv) for predictions.
+The application leverages a supervised machine learning model (Random Forest)  to make predictions, and display the results to the user.

 Key Features: